Undline/UndChain/readme.md

     - Includes tools for writing text, adding reference images, and mapping out branching storylines.
     - Leverages **Code Ledger** for version control and team collaboration, ensuring a seamless and organized development process.
 5. **Meta Space Integration**
-    Digital assets acquired in Player2 games are portable, enabling players to use their characters, items, and creations across games and applications within UndChain’s **Meta Space**.
+    Digital assets acquired in Player2 games are portable, enabling players to use their characters, items, and creations across games and applications within Modulr’s **Meta Space**.

 6. **Episodic Release Framework**
     Player2 supports episodic game releases, allowing developers to launch shorter, more focused stories and build anticipation for future chapters.

 7. **Player-Centric Asset Ownership**
-    Using UndChain’s **Digital Asset Contracts**, Player2 ensures players have full control over their in-game assets, which can be monetized, transferred, or utilized across compatible games.
+    Using Modulr’s **Digital Asset Contracts**, Player2 ensures players have full control over their in-game assets, which can be monetized, transferred, or utilized across compatible games.

 8. **Cutting-Edge Hardware Integration**
     Player2 supports a decentralized gaming hardware ecosystem, enabling users to share idle gaming PCs and earn rewards while powering the network.